A motivic filtration on the topological cyclic homology of commutative ring spectra: The even filtration for modules

 \subsection{The motivic spectral sequence for $V(1)_\star \TC(\ell)$}

 In \Cref{SecAdamsSummand} we will study the connective Adams summand $\ell$ of $\mathrm{ku}_{(p)}$ at an arbitrary prime $p \ge 2$.
 In seminal work, Ausoni and Rognes computed $V(1)_* \TC(\ell)=\pi_* \left(\TC(\ell) / (p,v_1)\right)$ for primes $p \ge 5$ \cite{AusoniRognes}.
 We demonstrate the computability of syntomic cohomology by giving an independent proof of their result.
-Furthermore, our methods just as easily compute $V(1)_* \TC(\ell)$ at the prime $p=3$, which had not previously been computed.
-Our main theorem is the following:
+Furthermore, our methods just as easily compute $V(1)_* \TC(\ell)$ at the prime $p=3$, which was not previously accessible.
+Our main theorem is the following, stated in terms of mod $(p,v_1)$ syntomic cohomology as formally defined in \Cref{dfn:reduced-greven}: